digitallawyer/openlegaldictionary/_definitions/debet-et-detinet.md

-  by one of the original contract-ing parties who personally gave the credit, against the other who personally incurred the debt, or against his heirs, if they were bound to the payment; as hy the obligee against the obligor, by the landlord agninst the tenant, etc. The declaration, ln such cases, states that the defendant “owes to,” as well as “detains from,” the plaintiff the debt or thing iu question; and hence the action is said to be “in the debef et detinct." where the declaration merely states that the defendant detains the debt, (as in actions by and against an executor
+  by one of the original contract-ing parties who personally gave the credit, against the other who personally incurred the debt, or against his heirs, if they were bound to the payment; as hy the obligee against the obligor, by the landlord agninst the tenant, etc. The declaration, in such cases, states that the defendant “owes to,” as well as “detains from,” the plaintiff the debt or thing iu question; and hence the action is said to be “in the debef et detinct." where the declaration merely states that the defendant detains the debt, (as in actions by and against an executor